zephyrproject-rtos/zephyr/doc/contribute/modifying_contributions.rst

 another contributor shall:

-* clarify in their pull request the reason for cherry-picking the patches, instead of assisisting in getting the patches merged in their original pull request, and
+* clarify in their pull request the reason for cherry-picking the patches, instead of assisting in getting the patches merged in their original pull request, and
 * invite the original author of the patches to their pull request review.